 Article Format Guidelines and Submission Information

-An in‑house editorial panel reviews all articles, but sometimes an article may be sent to an outside reviewer for additional input.
+Review Process: An in‑house editorial panel reviews all articles; occasionally, an article may be sent to an outside reviewer for additional input.
 In general, this process takes approximately six weeks.
-You will receive notification in writing as to whether or not MPA Media is interested in publishing your article, usually within 6-8 weeks.
+You will receive notification by email as to whether MPA Media is interested in publishing your article, and a general timeframe for publication.

-If an article is accepted for publication, an "Assignment of Copyright" form is sent to you.
-It must be signed and returned before we can publish your work, and ensures that you have not published your work elsewhere.
-We usually grant permission to reprint articles in other publications, as long as it credits the MPA Media publication in which it originally appeared.
+Copyright: If an article is accepted for publication, an "Assignment of Copyright" form must be signed and returned before we can publish your work.
+This form ensures that you have not published your work elsewhere and that if it is published subsequently in any non-MPA Media format, it must include acknowledgement of the MPA Media publication in which it originally appeared.
 This also allows MPA Media to protect you from those who would attempt to reprint your article without permission.
 Note: A single signed copyright covers all articles submitted to MPA Media.

 Publishing Timeline: MPA Media has a backlog of accepted articles.
 A newly accepted article may not immediately be published, unless it is a news item or is otherwise time-critical.
 We do not base placement of an article on any scheduled advertising; instances in which editorial content appears similar to an advertisement are strictly coincidental.